Moist Blueberry Bran Muffins

-In any case, I discovered that Theo is crazy for bran muffins, and I decided to make some to freeze for hectic mornings moving forward.
+I discovered that little Theo is as crazy for bran muffins as I am.
+I decided to make some to freeze for hectic mornings moving forward.

 So Voila!
-Beautiful, moist bran muffins - as sexy as they get.
+Beautiful, moist blueberry bran muffins – as sexy as muffins get.

 - 1 1/2 cups wheat bran